1983 Chicago mayoral election: Closing weeks

-Much of the city's white electorate was split between Byrne and Daley.
-The fact that neither Byrne nor Daley were able to consolidate the white electorate around their candidacy provided Washington an opportunity to win a plurality of the overall vote.
-While Washington was anticipated to do well among African-American voters, he would not have been able to capture the nomination on African-American support alone.
-The Democratic Party leadership itself sought to block Washington's victory.
-Chairman Edward Vrdolyak was alleged to have encouraged voters to back Byrne, warning that a vote for Daley was a vote for Washington.
 In the closing days of the campaign, Byrne was on the defense, particularly from attacks being lodged by Daley.
 Daley, meanwhile, was struggling to convince voters that he was no longer in third place.
-Washington entered the television ad campaign later than the other candidates, citing only having barely $1 million to spend on his campaign.
-Byrne spent a total of $10 million on her campaign, $5 million more than her 1979 campaign.
-Daley won the endorsements of both of the city's major newspapers.
+Washington entered the television ad campaign later than the other candidates, only having barely $1 million to spend on his campaign.
+Byrne spent a total of $10 million on her campaign.